xxxkang/binary-tree-tools/README.md

 # Binary Tree Visualization

-An interactive tool to view an array as a binary tree, arrange it into a heap, or create a binary search tree.
+An interactive tool to view a binary tree represented by a serialized array.

-# Usage
+## Usage

 The tool converts a input string representing a binary tree in to a visual representation of the tree.
 The serialization `[1,2,3,4,null,6,7]` would look like the following: